bgonzalezbustamante/chilean-undersecretaries/README.md

 - `end_president`.
 End date of presidential term in the format `YYYY-MM-DD`.

 - `ministry`.
-Ministry name.[^2]
+Ministry name.[^3]

 - `undersec`.
 Portfolio name.

 - `start_undersec`.
 Officeholder start date in the format `YYYY-MM-DD`.

 - `end_undersec`.
-Officeholder end date in the format `YYYY-MM-DD`.
+Officeholder end date in the format `YYYY-MM-DD`.[^4]

 - `party`.
-Officeholder political party.[^3]
+Officeholder political party.[^5]

 A number of other variables can be calculated with aggregate data from different sources considering the appointment dates and departure of officeholders.
-In addition, data from González-Bustamante and Olivares (2022)[^4] can be used to compare and obtain some variables from cabinet members.
+In addition, data from González-Bustamante and Olivares (2022)[^6] can be used to compare and obtain some variables from cabinet members.

 ## License